VladKachenya/VladKachenya.github.io/index.md

 ### Other things:

 > - Regularly speak publicly at events of different levels from marketing presentations to scientific conferences.
 > - Have touch typing skill in English and Russian.
-Training took place in the off-line program [solo on the keyboard](https://ergosolo.ru).
 > - [Member of Microsoft learn](https://techprofile.microsoft.com/en-gb/VladKachenya)
 > - Candidate master of sports in Boxing.
 I was a member of the Belarusian youth Boxing team (2010 - 2012).
 > - Third category of swimming.